OpenRadioss/OpenRadioss/HOWTO.md

 The default for Radioss builds are:

-* on Linux with with Gfortran : debug with Adress Sanitizer
+* Linux with with Gfortran : Optimized for release usage
-* on Windows with Intel Compiler : debug with Check bounds flag
+* Windows with Intel Compiler : Optimized for release usage

-To enable builds with Optimized executable : add -release to the build_script command line.
+Recommendations for developpers is to build OpenRadioss with :

+* Address Sanitizer for Linux / Gfortran : -debug=asan
+* Check Bounds executable for Windows users : -debug=chkb

 ### Building on Linux